Web Therapy (TV series): International versions

-On 21 October 2015, the Poland version "Web Therapy Web Therapy Shorts Web Therapy PL Web Therapy Polska Web Therapy Player.pl" ("Web Therapy Poland") was uploaded on player.pl, and premiered.
+On 21 October 2015, the Polish version of Web Therapy premiered on Player.pl, with Agata Kulesza playing the lead role of Dr. Lucyna Kole-Bojarska.

-Beginning in 2017, the québécoise adaptation (titled "Web Thérapie") began airing on the tv station TV5 Québec Canada.
-Like the original version, this adaptation has many notable québécois(es) and French Canadian stars in supporting and guest roles. Édith Cochrane plays the lead role of "therapist" Florence Champagne.
-As of 2021, new episodes are still airing (in its 4th season).
+Beginning in 2017, the Québécoise adaptation Web Thérapie) began airing on the TV station TV5 Québec Canada.
+Like the original version, this adaptation has many notable Québécois(es) and French Canadian stars in supporting and guest roles. Édith Cochrane plays the lead role of aspiring therapist, Florence Champagne.